-But he was expressing what many lawmakers and ministers in the German capital have been whispering behind closed doors for weeks, according to well-informed sources.
+He was expressing what many lawmakers and ministers in the German capital have been whispering behind closed doors for weeks, according to well-informed sources.

 In July, European leaders were forced to come up with a second package of roughly equal size for Greece because the first one proved too small.
-But that second package, due to be ratified by national parliaments in the coming months, is now in danger.
+But that second rescue, due to be ratified by national parliaments in the coming months, is now in danger.

 German Chancellor Angela Merkel rebuffed talk of a Greek exit earlier this week, warning of a dangerous domino effect were the bloc's weakest member to leave.